 Want instant cheekbones?
 Suck in your cheeks .
 It's the best way to find the hollows.
 Then, working from the tops of the hollows inward, shade along—and just beneath—the sunken area, stopping about an inch from the corner of your mouth, then blend well with your finger or a sponge.
 To slim your nose, blend two lines of the shading cream or powder from the start of your brows down the sides of the bridge of your nose with a small shadow brush.

-Don't forget the blush.Stick with a creamy soft peach or pink if you have fair skin, or soft plum for darker complexions.
-Blend a cream formula on the apples of your cheeks for a natural flush.
+Don't forget the blush.Stick with a creamy soft peach or pink if you have fair skin,

 Picture courtesy of Maskcara.com